asanmateu/statistical-analysis-python/README.md

 # statistical-analysis-functions
-A collection of statistical analysis tools to make Exploratory Data Analysis (EDA) and more advanced statistical analysis faster.
+A collection of statistical analysis functions to make the Exploratory Data Analysis (EDA) and advanced statistical analysis workflow smoother.